 - Two of the over-the-top super-fanservice outfits in Daphne in the Brilliant Blue (Rena's and Shizuka's, to be specific) are either C-Strings (just picture a snap-bracelet for your crotch) or Maebari.
 Maebari deserves special mention, as it's a Japanese "clothing" fetish that revolves around bikini bottoms made out of tape.
 So pick your poison — strapless thong made out of a snap-bracelet, or strapless thong made out of tape.

-- Fairy Tail generally used the this trope a lot in its early days, but the series and its creator has become more bold in recent chapters, showing the girls' stark naked butts several times and thus averting the trope.
+- The manga generally used the this trope a lot in its early days, but the series and its creator has become more bold in recent chapters, showing the girls' stark naked butts several times and thus averting the trope.